-Rishi Sunak’s grey revolution in No 10 gives us a window into his soul
+On Piers Morgan, Rishi Sunak gave us a window into his soul | Tom Peck

 Asked what Sunak’s equivalent was, he said: “It would be my wife, Akshata, who supports me so much in this job.”
 Wiser men might have worked out that, in the year 2023, it is not necessarily so smart to compare one’s wife to a fish who is quite literally trapped in the kitchen and who is mechanically capable of doing absolutely nothing beyond saying nice things.

-Blair’s wife, one suspects, was not always hand to do such things, because she had a successful career as a barrister to be getting on with.
+Blair’s wife, one suspects, was not always at hand to do such things, because she had a successful career as a barrister to be getting on with.
 Sunak thinks Sunakism is about “hope for a better future”, but he is simultaneously a throwback not to a distant past but to a recent one, where some people still live, but they’re in the minority.

 Does he know?
 Does he care?
 He doesn’t look to be troubled by very much at all.
 The main reason, by the way, that people paint their houses from top to toe in neutral colours is if they’re wanting them to sell quickly, if they were never intending to stay there for very long.
 It’s possible Mr and Mrs Sunak’s subconscious have had rather more of a say in the home furnishings than they realise.